-Defining DEI

-We start by defining DEI within our organization because we believe definitions encourage accountability and alignment.
+Our DEI vision is to create a culture of trust and fairness that leads the industry and makes us an employer of choice.
+With a vision this bold, we must lay a firm foundation to build upon as we grow.
+This starts by defining DEI within our organization to encourage accountability and alignment within our organization.
 Through these definitions, we identify what's important to us as an organization and show the relationship between these three concepts: